What are parental controls?

 Using Screen Time to set content privacy restrictions and manage in-app purchases

-- Once you have set up your code, in this section, you can manage in-app purchase, access to apps and automatically filter website content to limit access to adult content in Safari and apps on your device
+- Use the options to manage in-app purchases, access to apps, and automatically filter website content in Safari and other apps on your device.

-- Please note you can also change your password settings for additional purchases from the iTunes & App Store or Book Store.
-Follow steps 1-3, then choose Always Require or Don't Require.
+- Follow steps 1 to 3 then choose Always Require or Don’t Require if you want to change your password settings for additional purchases from the iTunes & App Store or Book Store.

 Although device Parental Controls and Privacy Settings are useful tools to help minimise the risks your children may face, they are not 100% effective.
 Device Parental Controls won't filter out specific types of content through the internet, you'll need to set these controls separately on any entertainment site or apps they use (such as YouTube, Chrome or Netflix) and on the network, they are connected to.